A National Citizens' Assembly on Electoral Reform

 Citizens’ assemblies are being widely used around the world to tackle difficult and complex issues.

 Citizens assemblies were preceded by another widely used process: the “citizens’ jury,” trademarked by the Jefferson Centre, which invented the process in 1971.
-In Canada, citizens’ juries are usually called citizens’ reference panels by the independent company most often engaged to deliver them, Mass LPB.
+In Canada, citizens’ juries are usually called citizens’ reference panels by the independent company most often engaged to deliver them, Mass LBP.

 The distinctions between citizens juries or reference panels and citizens assemblies have to do with the size and the time involved.
 Citizens assemblies usually involve a larger number of participants (typically over 100) and usually meet for a longer period of time (months rather than days).